Open-Cascade-SAS/OCCT/dox/introduction/introduction.md

 but beware that driver update might also come with new bugs.
 Don't forget to report these bugs to vendors.

-@section intro_install Installation
+@section intro_install Download and Installation

+OCCT can be downloaded from https://www.opencascade.com/content/latest-release

-In most cases you need to rebuild OCCT on your platform (OS, compiler) before using it in your project, to ensure binary compatibility.
+In most cases you would want to rebuild OCCT from sources on your platform (OS, compiler) before using it in your project, to ensure binary compatibility and appropriate configuration of the library.
 See @ref build_upgrade for instructions on building OCCT from sources on supported platforms.

 The following subsections describe how OCCT can be installed from ready-to-use packages on different platforms.

 @subsection intro_install_windows Windows

-On Windows Open CASCADE Technology can be installed with binaries precompiled by Visual C++ 2010 with installation procedure.
+On Windows Open CASCADE Technology with binaries precompiled by Visual C++ 2017 can be installed using installation procedure available on official download page.

 **Recommendation:**